 Travel.State.Gov > Intercountry Adoption > Country Information > Iraq Intercountry Adoption Information

 The U.S. government’s ability to provide routine and emergency services to U.S. citizens in Iraq is extremely limited.
-On September 28, 2018, the Department of State ordered the departure of U.S. government employees from the U.S. Embassy in Baghdad and the U.S. Consulate in Erbil; normal visa services will be temporarily suspended at both posts.
+On May 15, 2019, the Department of State ordered the departure of non-emergency U.S. government employees from the U.S. Embassy in Baghdad and the U.S. Consulate in Erbil; normal visa services will be temporarily suspended at both posts.
 On October 18, 2018, the Department of State ordered the temporary suspension of operations at the U.S. Consulate General in Basrah.
 The American Citizens Services (ACS) Section at the U.S. Embassy Baghdad will continue to provide consular services to U.S. citizens in Basrah.

 Read the Safety and Security section on the country information page.